ackudryavcev/newspaper/README.md

 In the hooks folder you can see all custom hooks

 In the page folder you can see the React components with the corresponding site pages and also the css files

+In the root directory, you can see the index.jsx file, in which we directly connect the code to the page, and the app.jsx file, which is the root for our application.
+In the app.jsx file, we also describe all our routes and connect the context